 - Sub-tasks are difficult to work with

 - No two-factor authentication in the app

-In our opinion, the persona to whom Asana and Trello appeals is somewhat different.
+In our opinion, the scenarios to whom Asana and Trello appeal to are somewhat different.
 Trello is ideal for a team where there are many individual team members.

 Asana is a great tool when there is a single person such as the CEO, a Project Manager or a Product Manager who wants to keep an eye on things.

 Now that we’ve considered most of the features of both of these options, it’s time to have a look at a number of alternative options if you are considering any of these tools.

 If you haven’t already seen our list of project management services, we urge you to visit this now – all of these are viable alternatives to Asana.

 Rather than going for a never-ending list – we’re proposing 5 solid alternatives.

 All of the above are major players in the industry, and all of them are doing something right.
 This is clear from their popularity and customer base.
 We’d suggest having a look at each of these and see whether any of these can be considered a viable Asana alternative for your company.

 Wrike: If you’re considering a tool for managing your work and projects, there is another alternative to Trello and Asana: Wrike.
 This is is one of those tools and services which have been rapidly growing in popularity, feature and functions.
 Their recent funding rounds have also helped push this service to the next level in terms of its capabilities.